-Having satisfactorily completed this course of study, students will be awarded a Diploma in Organization Development and Mentoring.
+Having satisfactorily completed this course of study, students will be awarded a diploma in Leading and Managing Organization Development.

 Students that have completed Executive coaching pre-module classes will be awarded additional Diploma in Executive Coaching.

-In accordance with their individual preferences and ambitions, graduates may continue their education within ISOD at the second year (advanced level), get accredited with EMCC at a Master Level, or pursue a PhD Level study at a number of Universities (inquire with faculty for details).
+In accordance with their individual preferences and ambitions, graduates may continue their education within ISOD at the Level 3, Facilitating Transformations and Supervising Development, or pursue a PhD Level study at a number of Universities (inquire with faculty for details).

 - Board of Directors: Darko Cesar (President), Daniela Miljan, Ivan Miljan

-- Faculty Members and Mentors: Tomislav Bekec, Ljiljana Drenški Cvrtila, Vlatko Cvrtila, Albert Karner, Nathalie Karré, Gordan Kolak, Ivana Koraj, Sanjin Marion, Ivona Mezulić, Daniela Miljan, Ivan Miljan, Anamarija Minarski, Marko Pavić, Alan Ramić, Krešimir Rich, Melita Smolek, Ivana Šuto, Jelena Knežević Vlahović
+- Faculty Members and Mentors: Tomislav Bekec, Ljiljana Drenški Cvrtila, Dubravka Horvat, Gordan Kolak, Sanjin Marion, Ivona Mezulić, Daniela Miljan, Ivan Miljan, Marko Pavić, Krešimir Rich, Ivana Šuto, Jelena Knežević Vlahović, Igor Žeželj

-- Send a letter of application (via e-mail) to one of the contact addresses.
+- Apply at this link (for Croatian speakers), or send a letter of application (via e-mail) with your general information and reasons why you are applying (motivation) to one of the contact addresses.